zedlopez/ifm/The Recipe Book.md

 [Uptempo] and [The Hang of Thursdays] speed up time's passage: turns take fifteen minutes in the former, or a quarter day in the latter.

 [Timeless] makes certain actions instant, so that they don't count against the clock; this is sometimes useful in timed situations where the player needs to review the situation before going on with a tricky puzzle.
 [Endurance] systematically extends this idea to allow us to assign different durations to any action in the story.
-[The Big Sainsbury's] goes the opposite direction, and meticulously adds a minute to the clock for all implicit take actions, just so that the player isn't allowed to economize on moves.
+[The Big Sainsbury's] goes the opposite direction, and meticulously adds a minute to the clock for all implicit take actions, just so that the player isn't allowed to economise on moves.

 An alternative approach to time is not to tell the player specifically what hour of the day it is at all, but to move from one general time period to another as it becomes appropriate–when the player has solved enough puzzles, or worked their way through enough of the plot.
 To this end we might use scenes representing, say, Thursday afternoon and then Thursday evening; then our scene rules, rather than the clock, would determine when Thursday afternoon stopped and Thursday evening began: